hraban/kennyfs/README.txt

 There are three specific build variables you may want to influence: log verbosity, optimisations and self-checking ("assert").

+=== Self-checking ===

+Several parts of the code are dedicated to checking if nothing weird is going on (unexpected bugs).
+They should never fail, if they do the program is wrong and will be terminated.
+If you trust the code you can turm them off:

+  $ CFLAGS=-DNDEBUG make

+This also disables some debugging capabilities and should in general only be used if resources are dire.

-Log Verbosity:
+=== Log Verbosity ===

-To build it with additional debugging:
+Maximum logging support (tracing function calls) is enabled at compile-time by default.
+This allows full run-time flexibility, at the cost of some overhead: a fine trade-off in most situations.

+To disable support up to a certain loggin level entirely, define the corresponding KFS_MINLOG_<LEVEL> constant.
+This will leave out log messages lower than that level at compile time, resulting in a smaller (and hopefully faster) resulting binary:

-  $ CFLAGS=-DKFS_LOG_<LEVEL> make
+  $ CFLAGS=-DKFS_MINLOG_<LEVEL> make

 Where <LEVEL> is one of SILENT, ERROR, WARNING, INFO, DEBUG, TRACE.
-DEBUG is the default (or WARNING, depending on self-checking).
-You will only see this output if you run kennyfs with the -d flag.

-Optimisations:
+The default is TRACE (or WARNING, if -DNDEBUG is specified).

+=== Optimisations ===

 By default, full optimisations (level 3) are turned on.
 This can be influenced with the KFS_O variable: